524D/mzrecal/README.md

 MS2 spectra for which the precursor could not be recalibrated to be dropped.
 ![ppm-histogram](./ppmerr.png)

-# Go libraries for mzML and mzIdentML
+# Go packages for mzML and mzIdentML
-The current version of the code embeds two Go packages, one for reading mzIdentML and one for reading/writing mzML files.
-These packages will likely be split into a separate library at a later time.
+The current version of the code embeds two internal Go packages, one for reading mzIdentML and one for reading/writing mzML files.
+These packages will likely be split into a separate module at a later time.

 # <a name="usage"></a>Usage